pridevel/slate/source/index.html.md

 **While loop**

-while loop executes the piece of code till the while condition is setting to false.
+While loop executes the piece of code till the while condition is sets to false.

 ```javascript
 Syntax